kokoko3k/koko-aio-slang/docs.md

     When using effects that need Retroarch aspect ratio option to be set to "full", you have to provide the source aspect ratio to the shader.
+    Use -6 for MAME cores that pre-rotates the game (TATE mode)

     Aspect Ratio Numerator:
         Setting non positive value here will switch to a predefined